Drug Possession Lawyer in Boston

 Drug possession is a serious crime in Massachusetts.
 If you are convicted, you could face jail time, fines, and a criminal record that will follow you for the rest of your life.
 If you have been charged with drug possession, it is important to take the situation seriously and seek legal representation from an experienced criminal defense attorney.

 At Gens & Stanton, our Boston drug possession lawyers have over 50 years of combined experience.
 We have successfully defended thousands of clients and have a proven track record of success.
 We understand the complexities of drug possession cases and can help you navigate the legal process from start to finish.
+Our deep understanding of Massachusetts drug laws allows us to create defenses that specifically address the nuances of Boston's legal system, providing you with the best possible strategy for your case.

-Get the experienced defense you need.
+Charged with Drug Possession?
+Get the experienced defense you need from our drug possession lawyer in Boston.
 Contact us now at (617) 206-4675 for a free consultation.

 Understanding Drug Possession Charges in Massachusetts